TylerMullingsClarke/APIMiniProject/README.md

 ### Day 1

--Bootstraped base project: including controller, classes, scaffolding ect -constructed personas, user stories and definition of done
+- Bootstraped base project: including controller, classes, scaffolding ect
+- constructed personas, user stories and definition of done

 ### Day 2

--Added in CRUD operations for customers to the CustomerController class
+- Added in CRUD operations for customers to the CustomerController class

 ### Day 3